Evaluate Your Identity Theft Risk

 - Social Media

 - Doctors and Medical Provider

 Obviously, this is not an exhaustive list, but it will help get your mind moving in the right direction.
 Public records maintained by the government such as property deeds, court filings, and driving records often have far more information about us than we care to admit.

 The problem with public data is that you cannot control it at all.
 That’s why it’s called public.
 And identity thieves are getting more and more creative when it comes to using public information to find victims.

-As more people are aware of identity theft, it’s easy to see the time down the road when we will all have some kind of identity protection program, just like we all have anti-virus software on our computers.
+As more people are aware of identity theft, it’s easy to see the time down the road when we will all have some kind of identity protection program or an identity theft protection service, just like we all have anti-virus software on our computers.
 And just like antivirus software, we will pay for it gladly, rather than risk the headache of becoming an identity theft victim.

 We still expect the government to protect us and insist that businesses protect our personal information if they are going to collect it.
 Unfortunately, if an identity thief wants to get your information, chances are extremely good they will be successful.